The Web address of this article is http://sfhelp.org/grief/basics.htm

 In this

-nonprofit Web site and its guidebooks...
+self-improvement Web site and its guidebooks and videos....

-bonding is the normal emotional - spiritual process of developing an interest
+psychological - spiritual process of developing an interest

-in, apprecia-tion for, enjoyment of, and spontaneous caring for, a living
+in, appreciation for, enjoyment of, and spontaneous caring for, a living

 thing, or a prized place, ritual, activity, idea, sound, smell, object,